 Sprinkle a baking sheet with cornmeal and move the loaf to the baking sheet.
 Add more flour to the top of the loaf and cover with a non-terry cloth towel.
 Let it rise again for at least 30 minutes.

-Preheat the oven to 425 degrees F, and place a small pan of water on the lower rack to keep the oven humid.
+Preheat the oven to 425 degrees F, and place a small pan of water on the upper rack to keep the oven humid.

-Slit the top of the loaf with a utility knife and bake on the rack above the pan of water for 30 to 35 minutes.
+Slit the top of the loaf with a utility knife and bake on a middle rack for 30 to 35 minutes.
 The loaf should be golden brown and sound hollow when tapped.

 This will be a large loaf, and more than enough for your dinner party.
 But fear not – this makes great toast for the morning after.